 GN200 series show rapid killing of bacteria while preserving normal microflora of the host, and there is unlikely probability of developing resistance.It can also be applied as an effective tool to treat bacterial colony growth called biofilm.

-GN200 series is divided into GNA200, GNP200 and GNK200 according to the gram-negative bacterial target, and it is expected to have great value as an innovative new drug.
+GN200 series is expected to have great value as an innovative new drug.

 SAL200 “The World’s First Clinical Trial & Successful First Global Out Licensing Deal”